arengu/arengu.github.io/docs/product/flows/actions.md

 #### Send Message

-Send a message to the specified person using a bot that you have created using [BotFather](https://core.telegram.org/bots#6-botfather), the bot they have for creating and managing custom bots.
+Send a message to the specified person using a bot that you have created using [BotFather](https://core.telegram.org/bots#6-botfather) — the bot for creating and managing custom bots.

 ### Twilio